astronomer/airflow-metaflow-demo/README.md

 git clone https://github.com/Netflix/metaflow-ui include/metaflow-ui
 ```

 ### 3. Start Airflow, Metaflow and Minio on your local machine

+> Before running this command, make sure the following ports on your local machine are available: 3000, 5432, 8080, 8081, 8082, 8083, 9000, 9001.
+For example, you can use this command on Linux or MacOS to check port 3000 `sudo lsof -i:3000`.

 ```sh
 astro dev start
 ```